akhildhiman/devBlog/content/blog/Lifting State Up/index.md

 ReactDOM.render(<App />, rootElement);
 ```

 First off, we have a **Counter** component.
-This component has the state initialised with a value of counter set to zero.
+This component has the state initialized with a value of counter set to zero.
 Also, we have increment and decrement methods.
 The output would something look like this.

 <iframe
      src="https://codesandbox.io/embed/agitated-tereshkova-hjcby?fontsize=14&hidenavigation=1&theme=dark"